Z-Mesh

 Two telephones can make only one connection, five can make 10 connections, and twelve can make 66 connections:

-This is why the IP protocol has been so successful and what Z-Mesh is for IoT communication.
+This is why the IP protocol has been so successful.
+Z-Mesh is following in it's footsteps.